 The opioid epidemic in North Carolina is a 100-county problem.
 Addiction makes no distinction between age, race, gender, wealth, or education.
 Addiction is a chronic illness just like any other, and with the right treatment and supports recovery is possible.

-The Coalition for Model Opioids Practices in Health Systems is a partnership between the North Carolina Healthcare Association and the North Carolina Department of Health and Human Services.
-Within the coalition, there are three working groups: Prevention and Safe Pain Management, Health System Response, and Healthcare Worker Diversion Efforts.
-This collaborative work frames the areas of focus our health systems should be prioritizing as they move to develop best practices and tools to combat the ongoing opioid crisis and prevent opioid use disorders as a result of prescribed opioids.
-Coalition members include representatives from all 130 hospitals in North Carolina, professional societies, and government agencies who are working to address the opioid crisis at a health system level.
+The development of many of the model opioid practices below was initiated through the collaborative work of The Coalition for Model Opioid Practices in Health Systems.
+This coalition was a partnership between the North Carolina Healthcare Association and the North Carolina Department of Health and Human Services.
+Within the coalition, there were three working groups: Prevention and Safe Pain Management, Health System Response, and Healthcare Worker Diversion Efforts.
+Coalition members included representatives from all 130 hospitals in North Carolina, professional societies, and government agencies working to address the opioid crisis at a health system level.

 Opioid Diversion Toolkit